SilverStarJas/CourseMapping/README.md

 - Return response DTO instead of domain for endpoints
 - Fix controller to call update methods from Domain object (with nullable fields)
 - Retrieve Course and Subject through University - not necessary to have extra methods just for retrieving Course and Subject
-- Extension methods: Making repo internal and adding services in the Infrastructure layer